narayana-games/Beat-the-Rhythm.Core/com.narayana-games.btr.maps/Documentation~/BeatTheRhythmMaps.md

 One way to understand phrases in music is to view sections as paragraphs, and phrases as sentences.
-From a rhythm game perspective, phrases are best seen as comparatively short segment, maybe two or four bars, that encapsulates one idea in terms of gameplay.
+From a rhythm game perspective, phrases are best seen as comparatively short segments, maybe two or four bars, that encapsulates one idea in terms of gameplay.
 More specifically, the duration of a section in bars will usually be 4 or 8, but 1, 12, 16 or more is also possible

-As said above, it's often enough or even best to have phrases and sections be one and the same.
+As said in the section on *Sections*, it's often enough or even best to have phrases and sections be one and the same.
 But if you find noticeable changes within a section, or if a section has segments that repeat, splitting the section into several phrases can be preferable, in particular if those noticeable changes, or repetitions are relevant for gameplay.

 One technical reason why you may need phrases, or even every short phrases with just a single bar, is when the tempo or time signature changes: